pacs-course/pacs-examples/Examples/CONTENT.md

     * `MatrixData` Some matrices taken from [Matrix Market](https://math.nist.gov/MatrixMarket/), a repo of data for comparative studies of algorithms.
     * `MatrixMarketReadersMatlab` If you want to load the matrices into Matlab
     * `redsvd-h` A submodule containing the fork of the homonymous tool [on Github](https://github.com/ntessore/redsvd-h), which implements in a templated fashion the algorithms in [redsvd](https://code.google.com/archive/p/redsvd/), for solving several matrix decompositions including singular value decomposition (SVD), principal component analysis (PCA), and eigenvalue decomposition.
-It uses a stochastic technique to be able to extract low rank approximations of possibly very large sparse matrices at low cost.
+It uses a stochastic technique to be able to extract low-rank approximations of possibly very large sparse matrices at low cost.
 See [Finding Structure with Randomness: Probabilistic Algorithms for Constructing Approximate Matrix Decompositions](https://doi.org/10.1137/090771806)
     * `spectra` A submodule containing a fork of the homonymous tool on [GitHub](https://github.com/yixuan/spectra.git).
 The name is the acronim of Sparse Eigenvalue Computation Toolkit as a Redesigned ARPACK.
 It is a C++ library for large-scale eigenvalue problems, built on top of the Eigen linear algebra library
     * `Thomas` An implementation of the Thomas algorithm to solve tridiagonal systems of equations.
 It is a well known O(n) algorithm, you find the general desctiption on [Wikipedia](https://en.wikipedia.org/wiki/Tridiagonal_matrix_algorithm)
     * `SparseBlockMatrix` A tool to construct block matrices where each block is a sparse Eigen matrix.